 Longest-Running Five-Man Pitching Staffs in Baseball History

 Of these seven teams, four of them won at least one pennant.
-The 1909-1911 A’s won two World Series titles, while the 1905 New York Giants won a title with their solid rotation.
+The 1909-1911 A’s won two World Series titles, and the 1905 New York Giants also won a title with their solid rotation.

 Only the 1979-1982 Oakland A’s did not have a Hall of Famer in their stable rotation.
 That was a young five-man staff that manager Billy Martin overused.
-Within a few years most of them suffered arm injuries and were out of the game.
+Within a few years most of them succumbed to arm injuries and were out of the game.

 Tagged with: Baltimore Orioles, Los Angeles Dodgers, New York Giants, Oakland Athletics, Philadelphia Athletics, San Francisco Giants, Starting Pitchers